adapter-hub/adapters/adapter_docs/methods.md

 ```

 _Infused Adapter by Inhibiting and Amplifying Inner Activations ((IA)^3)_ is an efficient fine-tuning method proposed within the _T-Few_ fine-tuning approach by [Liu et al. (2022)](https://arxiv.org/pdf/2205.05638.pdf).
-(IA)^3 introduces trainable vectors $l_W$ into different components of a Transformer model which perform element-wise rescaling of inner model activations.
+(IA)^3 introduces trainable vectors $l_W$ into different components of a Transformer model, which perform element-wise rescaling of inner model activations.
 For any model layer expressed as a matrix multiplication of the form $h = W x$, it therefore performs an element-wise multiplication with $l_W$, such that:

 $$